- Patented Direct Servo technology

 - Parametric EQ

-- Rigid silver anodized aluminum cone ensuring control at high SPL
+- Rigid black anodized aluminum cone ensuring control at high SPL

 - Low moving mass to ensure an exceptional transient response